Dirtbagging and Climbing in Leonidio, Greece

 What to pack

 Bring your entire climbing gear.
-A 70-meter rope should suffice for the most of the popular sectors.
-However, there are places with routes in the 35 to 40-meter range, too.
-There are some multi-pitches as well.
+A 70-meter rope should suffice for most of the popular sectors.
+However, there are a lot of sectors with routes predominantly in the 35 to 40-meter range.

 Bring a helmet, too.
 Some of the newly bolted routes may still have loose rock.
 Then there are the many goats that roam around freely, sometimes right above the crags.